 Researching Soviet awards

-My main hobby is collecting Soviet awards.
-I am particularly interested in serial numbered military orders and medals from World War Two, since many of these are attributable.
+Many serial numbered Soviet military orders and medals from World War Two are attributable.
 Using their serial number (or the name of the recipient, if available), they can be researched in the Central Archive of the Ministry of Defense of the Russian Federation (TsAMO RF).
 Based in Podolsk, a large city about 40 kilometers south of Moscow, this archive stores millions of military records about the ground and air forces of the former Soviet Union and the Russian Federation.
 Its naval equivalent, the Central Navy Archive (TsVMA) in Gatchina, some 100 kilometers southwest of Saint Petersburg, stores a significant portion of the archival documents concerning Navy personnel.
 A century of Soviet and Russian military history is preserved in these vast archives.
 Among other things, they contain award citations and biographical documents on most recipients of serial numbered military decorations.
 Adding a name, story, and often even a face to a piece of metal, brings the long-forgotten stories back to life and really makes collecting awards considerably more interesting.
 Have a look at the page here for a selection of my research results (translated into English).

 The following awards can be researched: